drugdata/D3R/README.rst

               'current' symlink/directory must exist and within that a 'complete' file must also reside.
-If both conditions are met then the 'blast' stage is run and output stored in stage.2.blastnfilter
+If both conditions are met then the 'blast' stage is run and output stored in stage.2.blastnfilter.
+Requires --pdbdb to be set to a directory with valid PDB database files.

+              If --stage 'proteinligprep'

+              Verifies stage.2.blastnfilter exists and has 'complete'
+              file.
+If complete, this stage runs which invokes program set in --proteinligprep flag to prepare pdb and inchi files storing output in stage.3.proteinligprep.  --pdbdb flag
+              must also be set when calling this stage.

-              If --stage 'dock'
+              If --stage 'glide'

-              Verifies stage2.blastnfilter exists and has a 'complete' file within it.
-If complete, this program will run fred docking and store output in stage.3.fred.
-As new algorithms are incorporated additional stage.3.<algo> will
+              Verifies stage3.proteinligprep exists and has a 'complete' file within it.
+If complete, this stage runs which invokes program set in --glide flag to perform docking via glide storing output in stage.4.glide
-              be created and run.

-              If --stage 'score'
+              If --stage 'scoring'

-              Finds all stage.3.<algo> directories with 'complete' files in them and invokes appropriate scoring algorithm storing results in stage.4.<algo>.scoring.
+              Finds all stage.4.<algo> directories with 'complete' files in them which do not end in name 'webdata' and runs script set via --scoring parameter storing the result of the script into stage.5.<algo>.scoring. --pdbdb flag
+              must also be set when calling this stage.

 positional arguments:
   celppdir              Base celpp directory

 optional arguments:
   -h, --help            show this help message and exit --blastdir BLASTDIR   Parent directory of blastdb.
-There should exist a "current" symlink or directory that contains the db.
+There should exist a
+                        "current" symlink or directory that contains the db.
-    --email EMAIL         Comma delimited list of email addresses --stage {blast,dock,score}
+                        NOTE: Required parameter for blast stage --email EMAIL         Comma delimited list of email addresses --createweekdir       Create new celpp week directory before running stages --customweekdir       Use directory set in celppdir instead of looking for latest weekdir. --createweekdir will create a
-                          Stage to run blast = blastnfilter (2), dock = fred &
-                          other docking algorithms (3), score = scoring (4)
+                        dataset.week.# dir under celppdir --stage STAGE         Comma delimited list of stages to run.
+Valid STAGES = {import, blast, proteinligprep, glide, scoring}
   --blastnfilter BLASTNFILTER
-                          Path to BlastnFilter script
+                        Path to BlastnFilter script --postanalysis POSTANALYSIS
+                        Path to PostAnalysis script --proteinligprep PROTEINLIGPREP
+                        Path to proteinligprep script --glide GLIDE         Path to glide docking script --scoring SCORING     Path to scoring script
+  --pdbdb PDBDB         Path to PDB database files --compinchi COMPINCHI
+                        URL to download Components-inchi.ich file fortask
+                        stage.1.compinchi
+  --pdbfileurl PDBFILEURL
+                        URL to download new_release_structure_nonpolymer.tsv,n
+                        ew_release_structure_sequence.tsv, and
+                        new_release_crystallization_pH.tsv files for task
+                        stage.1.dataimport
   --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level
-    --smtp SMTP           Sets smtpserver to use
-    --smtpport SMTPPORT   Sets smtp server port
-    --version             show program's version number and exit
+  --smtp SMTP           Sets smtpserver to use --smtpport SMTPPORT   Sets smtp server port --version             show program's version number and exit

-* TODO
-learn github more